-Gina began her career in radio at the age of 19 at KC101 in New Haven, Connecticut.
-She spent nearly a decade on air at stations such as WPLR, Radio 104, and 98Q in Connecticut as well as K104 in New York.
+Gina Scarpa began her career in radio at the age of 19 at KC101 in New Haven, Connecticut.
+She spent nearly a decade on air at stations such as KC101, WPLR, and Radio 104 in Connecticut as well as K104 in New York.
 During her time in radio, she also voiced and produced commercials, hosted live events, and interviewed musical artists.
 Following her time in radio, Gina turned her attention to entertainment reporting and was the Editor-In-Chief at RealityWanted and That's Your Reality.
-She also hosted a successful podcast and interviewed television personalities on a daily basis.
+She hosted a successful podcast and interviewed television personalities on a daily basis.

-Over the last 15 years, Gina was the Education Director of a nonprofit theater, creating and overseeing performance programs for hundreds of kids and teens.
-She is an award-winning teacher and director, and was most recently named the 2019 ACE Educator of the Year by the Cultural Alliance of Fairfield County.
+Gina is also the former Education Director of a nonprofit theater, creating and overseeing performance programs for thousands of kids and teens.
+She is an award-winning teacher and director, and was named the 2019 ACE Educator of the Year by the Cultural Alliance of Fairfield County.
+Gina also has her B.S. in Marketing from Post University, where she was also a member of Alpha Chi Honor Society.

-Throughout all of this, Gina has worked steadily as a non-union voice actor, lending her voice to commercials, eLearning programs, apps/games, and more.
-She is represented in New York by Access Talent and, in 2020, voiced projects with Jeep, L'Oreal, IKEA, Honeywell, and VSP vision insurance.
+Throughout all of this, Gina has worked steadily as a professional voice actor, lending her voice to commercials, eLearning programs, apps/games, and more.
+She is represented by agents in New York, Atlanta, and Los Angeles and some of her recent happy clients include VistaPrint, Xfinity, Dell, American Express, Walgreens, and Invesco.

 Francesca Scarpa retired from the world of theater in 2019 after a 43-year career in partnership with her husband Gary.
 Fran was the co-founder and Executive Director of Center Stage Theatre, where she grew the small theater into a highly successful $500,000 non-profit.
 With her husband, she directed well over 100 productions over four decades not only at Center Stage, but also with the Youth CONNection Players, the Shelton High School Drama Club, the Orange Players, the Amity High School Drama Club, and the Connecticut Experimental Theatre.